codeforequity-at/botium-utterances/README.md

 # Common Utterances Library for Chatbot Developers

-A technology-independent collection of sample utterances every chatbot should support, available for various languages.
+A technology-independent collection of sample utterances and conversations every chatbot should support, available for various languages.

 The library is composed of a bunch of simple plain text files, the syntax description can be found [here in the Botium Wiki](https://github.com/codeforequity-at/botium-core/wiki/Botium-Scripting)